allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 [deploy](https://github.com/allegro/bigflow/blob/master/docs/cli.md#deploying-to-gcp)).
 Thanks to that, the whole development lifecycle can be easily automated on CI/CD servers.

-Shortly speaking, BigFlow hides the infrastructure of your projects under a interface, and lets you focus on your core job, which is data processing logic.
+In a nutshell, BigFlow hides the infrastructure of your projects under a interface, and lets you focus on your core job, that is data processing logic.

 ## Status

 BigFlow is a production-ready, open-source project.
-It already powers a few big data projects inside the company.
+It already powers few big data projects inside the company.
 Try it on your own, following our in-depth [documentation](https://github.com/allegro/bigflow#documentation).

-There are some missing spots that we want to cover in the next versions.
+There are some missing spots that we are about to cover in the next versions.
 The big things are:

 * metrics,
 * monitoring,
 * infrastructure management.

-Right now, BigFlow works only on GCP.
-We might expand to Hadoop or other cloud environments if a need appears.
+So far BigFlow works only on GCP.
+We might expand to Hadoop or other cloud environments once there is a demand for it.

+Despite it's early stage, BigFlow is a fully functional project and we are sure engineers will appreciate how it makes things so much easier.
+Feel free to try it out for yourself and don't forget to share your feedback with us.